-The business-type activities showed an increase in revenues and expenditures.
-The increase was related to increased Federal reimbursement for meals which correlates to the increase in expenditures and meal purchases.
+The business-type activities showed a decrease in revenues and an increase in expenditures.
+The decrease was related to fewer meals served.

 GENERAL FUND BUDGETARY HIGHLIGHTS

 The most significant change to the budget was an increase in budgeted revenues due to an increase in expected State funding.
 Expenditures remained fairly consistent between the current and prior years' budgets.